16 - 18 Aug 2018

 La traduction simultanée sera offerte dans certains ateliers.

 Best paper nominations and submission of best papers to the relevant associated journal (as agreed by submitter) will be announced by June 30th 2018.

 EQUALITY, DIVERSITY AND INCLUSION CONFERENCE

 MONTREAL 2018, August 16 to 18

 Equality, Diversity and Inclusion in 2018: Progresses, Setbacks or New Challenges?

-The EDI conference welcomes a wide range of streams about the complex relationship between equality, diversity and inclusion from different theoretical, empirical and methodological approaches as well as across various disciplinary, interdisciplinary, international and comparative perspectives.
+The EDI conference brings together current research examining the complex relationship between equality, diversity and inclusion from different theoretical, empirical and methodological approaches as well as across various disciplinary, interdisciplinary, international and comparative perspectives.

 The Montreal EDI conference will hold a doctoral colloquium and a special one-day workshop where practitioners are invited to share with researchers issues and experimentations in terms of diversity, equality and inclusion issues in the workplace.
 The 2018 edition also welcomes proposals for pre-conference workshops.